 Moreover, the passengers do not qualify for a refund if the cancellation or delay in flight is due to weather.

-Still confused about whether you qualify for a flight delay compensation or not?
+Still confused about whether you qualify for a flight compensation or not?
 Visit this page to find companies that can help.